 “Holy Father, keep them in your name that you have given me, so that they may be one just as we are one” (Jn 17:11).

 I have struggled much of my life because I have had and pursued many interests in many areas, and so I have been pulled in many directions.
-Since my ordination some four years ago, the challenge has increased as I have become more and more aware of the need of others and the many ministries to be a part of.
+Since my ordination in 2013, the challenge has increased as I have become more and more aware of the need of others and the many ministries to be a part of.
 I am not able to do half of what I feel drawn to do because I am only one person, but over the past year especially, I have been praying more persistently and seeking more diligently what God would have me to do.
 I have been asking him to sharpen my focus and I have been getting better clarification.